ViacheslavBulba/Slava-LinkedIn-Job-Search-JS-Playwright/README.md

 It will install all dependencies.

-After that install playwright package, use default configuration when questions asked during the installation.
-Run in terminal:
+After that run in terminal:

 ```
 npx playwright install